Pan-cancer analysis of ITGA5 expression levels

 ITGA5 protein expression and M2 and Th2 immune marker genes in STAD

-To confirm the results obtained from publicly available databases, IHC were performed on adjacent normal and STAD tumor tissues obtained from 40 gastric patients.
-Compared with adjacent normal tissues, ITGA5, CD163, STAT6 and GATA3 levels were greater in most tumor tissues (Figure 5A).
-In addition, these results revealed that the expression levels of CD163 (χ2 = 8.750, P = 0.003), STAT6 (χ2 = 8.174, P = 0.004) and GATA3 (χ2 = 5.079, P = 0.024) in the ITGA5 high-expression group were significantly higher than what was observed in the ITGA5 low-expression group (Table 3).
-In addition, we attempted to detect the proteins levels of ITGA5, CD163, STAT6 and GATA3 in patient tissues by western blot.
-As figure 5B shows, the expression levels in tumor tissues were indeed higher than that in adjacent normal tissues.
+To confirm the results obtained from publicly available databases, IHC was performed on adjacent normal and STAD tumor tissues obtained from 40 gastric patients.
+Compared with adjacent normal tissues, ITGA5, CD163, STAT6 and GATA3 levels were greater in most tumor tissues (Figure 5).
+In addition, these results revealed that the expression levels of CD163 (χ2 = 8.750, P = 0.003), STAT6 (χ2 = 8.174, P = 0.004) and GATA3 (χ2 = 5.079, P = 0.024) in the ITGA5 high-expression group were significantly higher than what was observed in the ITGA5 low-expression group (Table 3 and Figure 5).

 ITGA5 PPI network and functional enrichment

 PPI network analysis revealed interactions between ITGA5 and specific genes.
 As shown by GeneMANIA, genes interacting with ITGA5 included SPP1, ITGB1, ITGB3, COL18A1, HOXD3, ANGPTL3, CD9, FBN1, VEGFD, ITGA2B, ITGA4, FN1, FLT4, TLN1, ACVRL1, FUBP1, THBS4, ACTN1, ANGPT2 and ITGA8 (Figure 6A).